silvacms/documentation/source/silva/contents/base.rst

   public.
 You need to use this base class with either ``OFS.SimpleItem.SimpleItem`` or ``OFS.Folder.Folder`` depending if you wish to a non-folderish or folderish type of content.
-You can refer to the :py:interface:`INonPublishable` interface for more information.
+You can refer to the :py:interface:`~silva.core.interfaces.content.INonPublishable` interface for more information.

 .. class:: Products.Silva.Asset.Asset

   ``File`` and ``Image`` are subclasses of this base class.
-Refer to the :py:interface:`IAsset` interface for more information.
+Refer to the :py:interface:`~silva.core.interfaces.content.IAsset` interface for more information.

 .. class:: Products.Silva.Content.Content